Trust your instincts

 Signs of serious illness in a baby or toddler

-Here's a checklist of warning signs that might be serious:
+Here's a checklist of warning signs that might indicate your baby or toddler is seriously ill:

 - a high temperature, but cold feet and hands